belezanaweb/test-java/README.md

 ## Versão 1.0.0 - API REST
 - This Application Programming Interface contains a service restfull.
+- And with unit test cover of 64.5%

 ## What you'll build
 - API Rest